dmbarbour/glas/docs/GlasCLI.md

 ## Configuration

-The glas executable will centralize configuration files, cached computations, content-addressed storage, and a key-value database into a single folder.
-This folder may be specified by the GLAS_HOME environment variable or will be implicitly assigned a value based on OS convention such as `~/.config/glas` in Linux or `%AppData%/glas` in Windows.
+There is a folder identified as GLAS_HOME, with a default based on OS convention such as `~/.config/glas` in Linux or `%AppData%/glas` in Windows.
+This folder may contain ad-hoc configuration data information for the glas command line executable.

-The primary configuration file is "sources.tt".
-This uses the [text-tree](../glas-src/language-tt/README.md) format.
-Each entry in this file represents a location to search for global modules in priority order.
-Comments are supported with label '\rem'.
-Currently, this is limited to 'dir' entries for local filesystem directories.
+The primary configuration file is "sources.tt" which describes where to search for global modules.
+This file uses the [text-tree](../glas-src/language-tt/README.md) format - a lightweight alternative to XML or JSON.
+This file may contain 'dir' entries indicating local filesystem directories and '\rem' entries for remarks.

         \rem example sources.tt
         dir ./src